 Elora favors transparent architectural publication and interoperability over closed governance primitives.
 The project publishes governance and security architecture as references while keeping sensitive runtime implementation contracts private for operational security.

-Core research and disclosure materials are grouped below for faster access.
+Core research and disclosure materials are grouped below for fast access across behaviour detection, governance control, Model Exams, and capability expansion research.

 Dated milestones, standards baseline, terminology, and capability chronology for defensive publication.

-Control-plane semantics, commit boundary admissibility, and operator risk workflow.
+Control-plane semantics, commit boundary admissibility, operator risk workflow, and behaviour-governance mapping.

-Layered responsibility model from ingress trust to evidence and replay.
+Layered responsibility model from ingress trust to behaviour detection, evidence capture, and replay.

-Proposal -> commit -> execution as the core authorization design of Elora.
+Proposal to commit to execution as the core authorization design of Elora's governance runtime.

 Public chronology of implementation milestones and evidence method for open architecture protection.